Natural Health Consultants

-The educational requirements vary between the two main certifying organizations: The National Association of Certified Natural Health Professionals, Inc. (CNHP) and the American Council of Holistic Medicine (ACHM).
-To become certified by the CNHP, aspiring natural health consultants must take each of the five seminars offered by the organization.
+Educational requirements vary between the two main certifying organizations: the National Association of Certified Natural Health Professionals, Inc. (CNHP) and the American Council of Holistic Medicine (ACHM).
+To become certified by the National Association of Certified Natural Health Professionals, Inc., aspiring natural health consultants must take each of the five seminars offered by the organization.
 The organization prefers applicants with a high school diploma or its equivalent, although it is not a strict requirement.
 Seminars combine lectures with hands-on applications of natural health techniques.
-Seminars include subjects such as nutrition, body systems, body work and practicum.
+They include topics in nutrition, body systems and bodywork.
+Students also complete a practicum.

 Step 2: Get a Job

 Although prior experience is not a prerequisite to become certified by the CNHP, it is a major factor in becoming board certified with the ACHM.
-This experience can be gained by working in a related field after graduating from a bachelor's degree program, or a combination of internships and jobs worked while earning a degree.
-Job opportunities are available in places such as vitamin retailers, whole food markets, chiropractor offices, health clinics, weight loss centers, health clubs, wellness centers and health food stores.
+This experience can be gained by working in a related field after graduating from a bachelor's degree program, or through a combination of internships and jobs worked while earning a degree.
+For example, aspiring natural health consultants may find jobs in health clubs or clinics, chiropractors' offices, health food stores, vitamin retailers, weight loss centers, wellness centers and whole food markets.

 Step 3: Get Certified

 Certification demonstrates professional competence and dedication to the field.
 It also may offer increased opportunities for employment.
-Completing the five required CNHP seminars is all that is required to become certified by the CNHP.
-The certification process with ACHM is more complex.
-In addition to having 120 hours of experience in a related job and a bachelor's degree, applicants must apply for certification and select a specialty such as integrative medicine, naturopathy, homeopathy, therapeutic nutrition, weight loss, stress management, Ayurvedic medicine, pain management, herbology, anti-aging medicine and women's wellness.
+As we said earlier, completing the five required CNHP seminars is all that is required to become certified by the CNHP.
+The certification process with the American Council of Holistic Medicine is more complex.
+In addition to having 120 hours of experience in a related job and a bachelor's degree, applicants must apply for certification and select a specialty, like anti-aging, Ayurvedic or integrative medicine, herbology, homeopathy, naturopathy, pain or stress management, therapeutic nutrition, weight loss or women's wellness.

 The application for board certification must be completed and returned to the organization with copies of individual transcripts and degrees, two passport-size photographs and payment of the certification fee.
 Once the ACHM receives all of the necessary documentation, the organization mails a certification test to the aspiring consultant.
 The test must be finished and returned to ACHM within 30 days.

-Career advancement and advanced education go hand-in-hand.
-The ACHM offers additional certification for natural health specialists, with a master's degree or higher and 45 hours of experience; clinical practitioner with a doctorate or a medical degree; and diplomate, with a doctorate or a medical degree and a minimum of three years of clinical experience.
-To be eligible to enroll in a master's degree or doctor of naturopathic medicine program, applicants must have at least a bachelor's degree.
-Most schools also require applicants to have completed coursework in math, chemistry, biology, physics, humanities and social sciences.
+The American Council of Holistic Medicine offers additional certification for natural health specialists with a master's degree or higher and 45 hours of experience, clinical practitioners with a medical degree or doctoral degree, and diplomates with a medical or doctoral degree and a minimum of three years of clinical experience.
+To be eligible to enroll in a master's or Doctor of Naturopathic Medicine program, applicants must have at least a bachelor's degree.
+Most schools also require applicants to have completed coursework in biology, chemistry, math, physics and social sciences.

-Naturopathic doctors combine naturally-based treatments and traditional healing methods with modern science.
-Many naturopathic doctors work in hospitals, health centers, clinics and private practices to treat ailments such as chronic pain, hormonal imbalances, heart disease, fertility problems, allergies and obesity.
+Naturopathic physicians combine naturally based treatments and traditional healing methods with modern science.
+Many naturopathic doctors work in hospitals, health centers, clinics and private practices to treat chronic pain, hormonal imbalances, heart disease, fertility problems, allergies and obesity.

-- Become a naturopathic doctor to treat patients and work as a primary care physician.
-Sixteen states, the District of Columbia, U.S. Virgin Islands and Puerto Rico require naturopathic doctors to be licensed.
-To be eligible for licensure, individuals must graduate from an accredited naturopathic medical school and pass the Naturopathic Physicians Licensing Exam (NPLEX.)
-Each of these states also mandates that naturopathic doctors fulfill continuing education requirements every year.
+Become a naturopathic doctor to treat patients and work as a primary care physician.
+Naturopathic physicians in 16 states, the District of Columbia, U.S. Virgin Islands and Puerto Rico must be licensed.
+To be eligible for licensure, individuals must be graduates of an accredited naturopathic medical school and pass the Naturopathic Physicians Licensing Exam (NPLEX).
+Each of these states also mandates that naturopathic physicians fulfill continuing education requirements every year.